Lifetime Community Rating and You.

 But if you are aged 35 and over and don't have health insurance

 There are some things which may reduce your additional charge.

-- Credit for periods in the past when you had private health insurance as an adult.
+- Credit for breaks in the past when you had private health insurance as an adult.

 - Credit for periods, where in certain specified circumstances, you gave up your private health insurance due to unemployment.